Confirmation Panels: School Policy on Research Student Supervision

 This policy applies to all PhD and MPhil candidates.

 The Confirmation and Supervisory Panel (CSP).A Confirmation and Supervisory Panel (CSP) should be established for every research student, upon their enrolment.
 As part of their induction package, every student will receive a form requiring them to list the members of their CSP panel.
-Once completed, the form should be signed by all members of the CSP, and by the student, and a copy lodged with the Head of Department (HoD).
+Once completed, the form should be signed by all members of the CSP, and by the student, and a copy lodged with the Head of School (HoD).
 This should be completed within six weeks of commencement of students candidature.

 Aims and benefits of the CSP system.The principal aim of the CSP will be to support the student in his or her endeavour to complete a high quality research thesis in a timely fashion.
 The presence of the CSP broadens the base of knowledge and experience that the candidate can call on for guidance in this endeavour.
 The candidate will have a variety of people with a good knowledge of his or her research available to interact with, providing a richer research environment.
-In the event of unforeseen circumstances, in which the supervisor(s) become unexpectedly unavailable, other Department members are well acquainted with the nature of the student's work, and the situation of the student, so are better placed to provide interim supervision, and arrange suitable alternatives.
+In the event of unforeseen circumstances, in which the supervisor(s) become unexpectedly unavailable, other School members are well acquainted with the nature of the student's work, and the situation of the student, so are better placed to provide interim supervision, and arrange suitable alternatives.

 The CSP provides an avenue, other than the HoD, for conflict resolution, should the need arise.

-Composition of the CSP.The panel should consist of at least three people including the supervisor(s) and at least one other staff member of the Department of Mathematics and Statistics.
-The CSP may include staff members of other Departments of The University of Melbourne.
+Composition of the CSP.The panel should consist of at least three people including the supervisor(s) and at least one other staff member of the School of Mathematics and Statistics.
+The CSP may include staff members of other Schools of The University of Melbourne.
 CSP members who are not also members of the staff of the University of Melbourne are possible, with the approval of the HoD.
 CSP members should be chosen to best understand and appreciate the kind of research the candidate intends to undertake.
-It is recommended that the chair of the CSP be a member of the Department of Mathematics and Statistics other than the supervisor.
+It is recommended that the chair of the CSP be a member of the School of Mathematics and Statistics other than the supervisor.

 Selection of the CSP.The appointment of the panel shall be done by the supervisor in consultation with the student, and shall be made subject to the approval of the student.
 The CSP should be established within one month of the commencement of the student's candidature.